xyzroe/XZG/TASK-LIST.md

 - Different board - autp select pins

++ enable Wi-Fi if Ethernet is disconnected more than 30 seconds
 + socket connection time
 + hide not used stats on main page
 + gzip and put to programm memory all web files